inEXASCALE/pychop/docs/source/float_point.rst

 Subnormal numbers is supported, they are flushed to zero if it not considered (by setting ``subnormal`` to 0).

-``pychop`` also supports customized precisions One can also use customized floating point arithmetic by defining precision:
+``Pychop`` also supports customized precisions One can also use customized floating point arithmetic by defining precision:

 .. code:: python